Louis I, Duke of Bourbon: Military career

-Duke Louis is reported to have been somewhat mentally unstable, in particular having nervous breakdowns.
-The trait is believed to have been hereditary, with his granddaughter Joanna of Bourbon, her son, King Charles VI of France, and Charles' grandson, King Henry VI of England, all displaying similar symptoms.
+Duke Louis is reported by chroniclers to have suffered from a debilitating psychological condition, with historical accounts noting episodes of severe mental infirmity.
+This trait is believed by many modern historians to have been hereditary.
+Similar patterns of recurring mental illness were documented in his granddaughter, Joanna of Bourbon; her son, King Charles VI of France, who famously suffered from bouts of psychosis; and Charles's grandson, King Henry VI of England, who experienced periods of complete catatonic breakdown.